davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 explores accuracy of new city month predictions using new city data for training
 * OpenMeteoEDA_202306_v003 runFullRF() and newCityPredict() run to predict todSeason for new city
 * OpenMeteoEDA_202306_v003 explores accuracy of new city todSeason predictions

+### Expansions week of 15-APR-2024
+* OpenMeteoEDA_202306_v003 explores accuracy of new city todSeason predictions using new city data for modeling